Occupational Therapy Assistant

 OTA Application Information

-"Effective Fall 2013, no new students are being accepted into an A.A.S degree program.
+"Effective Fall 2013, no new students will be accepted into an A.A.S degree program for OTA.
+All Students will be enrolled in the A.S.
+OTA Program.
 Students currently enrolled will have two years (Summer 2015) to complete the A.A.S specific requirements of the program."

 The OTA program will not be offering the AAS degree after May 2014 (graduation).
 We will continue to offer the AS degree for the Occupational Therapy Assistant Program.
 All students entering the program as of Fall 2013 will need to meet the requirements for the AS degree prior to graduation.
 Students accepted into the OTA program after Fall 2013 will need to meet the requirements for the AS degree prior to acceptance in the program.